 Enter a unique name for this scanner

-Select Alfresco from the list of available adapters
+Select Alfresco from the list of available connectors

 Select the Jobserver location where this job should be run.
 Jobservers are defined in the Jobserver window.
 If no Jobserver has been created by the user to this point, migration-center will prompt the user to define a Jobserver Location when saving the Scanner.